Spanish

 Language courses and Placement Procedures

 Students with no previous formal or informal Spanish study ordinarily enroll in SPAN 110.
 Students who take SPAN 110 are strongly encouraged to continue with 120 in the following term.
 Students wishing to take intensive beginning Spanish may, with the instructor's permission, enroll in SPAN 125, which covers the same material as SPAN 110 and 120, but in one term.
 SPAN 132 and 142 are designed for heritage speakers and are available only to them.
-Admission to SPAN 132 and 142 is based on results of the departmental placement examination; interested students should contact the instructor.
+Admission to SPAN 132 and 142 is based on the results of the departmental placement examination; interested students should contact the instructor.

-All students, including native speakers, who have previously studied Spanish formally or informally must take the departmental placement examination in order to enroll in a Spanish course.
+All students, including native speakers, who have previously studied Spanish formally or informally must take the departmental placement examination to enroll in a Spanish course.
 The only exception to this rule is made for students who have demonstrated advanced ability in the language by (1) receiving a score of 5 on either of the Spanish Advanced Placement tests; (2) receiving a score of 6 or 7 on the Advanced-Level International Baccalaureate examination; or (3) attaining a proficiency level of C1 in the Common European Framework of Reference for Languages.
 These students may enroll directly in any L5 course.

 Information about the departmental placement examination and about preregistration procedures for Spanish L1–L4 language courses is available on the department website.